isofarro/node-model-simulation/README.md

 The waterflow example uses the following events (in addition to those provided by `lib/pulse.js`:

-* 'overflow' -- when the water-container is overcapacity.
+* `overflow` -- when the water-container is overcapacity.
 This event passes the number of units spilt as an argument.
-* 'underflow' -- when the water-container runs dry.
+* `underflow` -- when the water-container runs dry.
 This event passes the number of units short as an argument.